Hansmu/js-weird-parts/Readme.md

 only a problem in the case of var, as let and const are block scoped, so they'll each reference their own specific variable.
 ![diagram](closure_2.JPG)

+**bind** - it's a method on the function object, with which you can define what the `this` variable refers to inside of the function.
+Additionally, can be used to bind certain input values to be constant.

+**call** - a method on the function object, can be used to call the method similar to just `()`.
+However, you can define the `this` object when using call.
+Additionally, the second parameter is the parameters.

+**apply** - does the same thing as call, expect the second parameter has to be an array.
+This can be useful when you're using mathematically calculated parameters or other things like that.
+Can be used for function borrowing from another object.